 Diagnosis of Bladder Cancer

 It's important to visit the veterinarian at the first sign of urinary problems in your dog.
 Even simple urinary tract infections can become serious if left untreated.
-Because bladder cancer signs are similar to UTI signs, it's important to involve a veterinarian so the proper diagnostic tests can be performed.
+Because bladder cancer signs are similar to those of UTIs, it's important to involve a veterinarian so the proper diagnostic tests can be performed.

 After diagnosing bladder cancer, staging may be recommended to determine if cancer has metastasized (spread).
 Staging typically includes diagnostic imaging of the chest and abdomen to look for evidence of cancer in the lungs or other organs.
 A CT scan or MRI may be recommended at this point.